Of Myths and Realities

 For most folks, the reality of this substantial, permanent physical disparity between males and females seems incredibly obvious.
 It ought not even be up for discussion.
 Yet somehow it is, because we live in a very strange time, in which inconvenient realities may safely be ignored in favor of obviously fictional, clearly irrational, yet politically correct narratives.
 A simple, fact-based statement such as “Women are not as strong as men” cannot be uttered in public without generating a storm of synthetic outrage.
 By the unwritten rules that now govern our society, such a declaration is forbidden because, even though it may be objectively true, to say it out loud enables repression, enforces the Patriarchy (whatever that is,) and promotes the myth of second-class status for women.
 It is, in effect, hate speech.

 Shana didn’t arrive at her opinion all by herself; she had lots of encouragement.
-Three decades of nonstop “girl power” propaganda have borne abundant fruit in the form of confident, assertive young women by the millions who are convinced that they can do no wrong, and who feel in their bones that it is their right to do anything they set their minds to.
+Decades of nonstop “girl power” propaganda have borne abundant fruit in the form of confident, assertive young women by the millions who are convinced that they can do no wrong, and who feel in their bones that it is their right to do anything they set their minds to.
 And who also feel just as certainly that they are not merely the equals of males, but their actual superiors.
 Hear and read slogans like “Girls rule, boys drool” and “The best man for the job is a woman” a few thousand times and you start to believe it.

 There is no equivalent movement stirring in the y-chromosome community.
 Imagine the howls of outrage that would ensue, from sea to shining sea, were any males ever so impudent as to assert their supremacy.
 Imagine the strained vocal chords, the epidemic of apoplexy, the barrels of ink spilled in anger, that would follow such effrontery.
 The hypocrisy is staggering.